cavrinceanu/specklefilters/README.md

 >These Jupyter Notebooks are published in their 2019 version and have not been updated/maintained ever since.
 We urge anyone re-using these to carefully consider and revise the code beforehand.

-This repository will be updated at a later date.
+This repository may be updated at a later date.

 For questions and queries please e-mail: cristina.vrinceanu@nottingham.ac.uk